-In accordance with our agreements and European laws, we have designed an offboarding process which aim at protecting organisation’s and clients’ data against the most evil form of corruption, that is: a corrupt judicial system.
-So this process is to make sure our past stakeholders, and their devices, can no longer be used to cause harm to the organisation or our clients.
+In accordance with our agreements and European laws, we have designed an offboarding process which aims at protecting the organization’s and clients’ data against the most evil form of corruption, that is: a corrupt judicial system.
+So this process is to make sure our past stakeholders, and their devices, can no longer be used to cause harm to the organization or our clients.

 If a stakeholder has to be away for an unknown period, (s)he must complete in full the onboarding process.
-This applies to anyone, node, client, contractor etc.
+This applies to anyone; a node, client, contractor, etc.

 If at a later date the person comes back, we’ll quickly go through the stage 01 of the onboarding process and assign new IDs.

-This applies to applications and accounts related to the organisation in any shape or form to the organisation.
+This applies to applications and accounts related to the organization in any shape or form to the organization.
 If you wish or have to keep contact with anyone, use new private accounts.

 01. Accounts.
-Messaging apps (i.e Wickr), social media apps (i.e Twitter) , email accounts (i.e Protonmail), online services accounts (i.e Cryptpad) etc. This will ensure no-one can impersonate you.
+Delete accounts for messaging apps (i.e Wickr), social media apps (i.e Twitter, LinkedIn) , email accounts (i.e Protonmail), online services accounts (i.e Cryptpad,) etc. This will ensure no-one can impersonate you.